amperity/amperity-docs/shared/destination_settings.rst

 .. setting-microsoft-dynamics-365-environment-name-start

-TEMP: "The unique name for your Power Apps environment.
-For example: “acme”."
+The environment name for your Power Apps application.
+For example: "socktown".

 .. setting-microsoft-dynamics-365-environment-name-end